 - notify their DVA Rehabilitation Coordinator or their rehabilitation service provider if they are unable to attend any appointments that have been organised for them;

-- notify and discuss with their rehabilitation provider and DVA Rehabilitation Coordinator whether any plans to take a take a break from their rehabilitation plan activities for reasons other than medical interventions, are reasonable taking into consideration their obligations under sections 50 and 52 of the MRCA and sections 36 and 27 of the SRCA; and
+- notify and discuss with their rehabilitation provider or DVA Rehabilitation Coordinator whether they have any plans to take a take a break from their rehabilitation plan activities for reasons other than medical interventions, and whether such a break is reasonable taking into consideration their obligations under sections 50 and 52 of the MRCA and sections 36 and 27 of the SRCA; and

 - advise DVA of any changes to their circumstances that may impact on their ability to participate in their agreed rehabilitation activities including